mabadinakach/Concrete_Casting/README.md

 ## Technologies

-This project was created using Flutter and calling the weatherapi.com API
+This project was created using Flutter and calling the weatherapi.com API.
+Mockups were made using Figma

 ## Mockups